quantumlib/Cirq/docs/examples.md

 # Textbook Examples

-A significant examples directory attached to cirq contains many useful examples that you can use to see how to write different algorithms.
+A significant examples directory attached to cirq contains many useful examples that you can use to see how to write several quantum algorithms.

 Most of these can be found in the
 [examples directory](https://github.com/quantumlib/Cirq/tree/master/examples)
 in the Github repository.